paperdev-code/quoteguessr/README.md

 Made in a, eh, _late_ evening to learn `discordpy`.

 ## Running
-Set up missing .env variables and make sure you have `discordpy`.
-It's the only dependency.
+Set up missing .env variables and make sure you have `discordpy` and `dotenv`.
+They're the only dependencies.